LukasL97/openai-pinecone-search/article.md

 # Answer questions about your documents with OpenAI and Pinecone

+In the past years, large language models (LLMs) have made great progresses in having conversations with humans and have proven to be able to answer questions.
+As they are trained on publicly available internet content, they have a broad knowledge about many different topics.
+However, they are limited to information that was available to them during training and are thus not able to answer questions about specific content from your documents.

+In this article, we will have a look at how we can overcome this limitation, by combining OpenAI's chat completion model with a Pinecone vector database.
+We will first have a look at the general approach and then go into detail and implement an intelligent question answering system in Python, using the APIs of both OpenAI and Pinecone.

 ## Approach

 The core idea of the approach is to use OpenAI's chat completion model to answer questions about our documents.
 To do so, we create a prompt that includes the question and the documents and asks the model to answer the question based on the text contents of these documents.
-The problem is that the prompt we can use as input to the chat completion model is limited in length, and we might have a large number of documents, whose contents combined exceed this limit.
+The problem is that the prompt we can provide as input to the chat completion model is limited in length, and we might have a large number of documents, whose contents combined exceed this limit.
 Hence, we first have to filter the documents to find the most relevant ones for the question.